 Psychoanalytic diagnosis differs from psychiatric diagnosis.
-Like other members of the mental health professions, psychoanalysts consult the Diagnostic and Statistical Manual of Mental Disorders, Fourth Edition (DSM-IV) when arriving at a diagnosis for purposes of insurance reimbursement or research.
+Like other members of the mental health professions, psychoanalysts consult the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-V) when arriving at a diagnosis for purposes of insurance reimbursement or research.
 A psychiatric diagnosis, however, is limited to a list of symptoms that describes what’s wrong.
 But lists of symptoms don't explain how the patient acquired those symptoms or offer any guidelines for relieving the patient’s suffering.

-Not all DSM-IV diagnoses lend themselves exclusively to a psychoanalytic approach (severe mental retardation, for instance, or schizophrenia), but a psychoanalytic diagnosis is always a useful part of an overall treatment plan.
+Not all DSM-V diagnoses lend themselves exclusively to a psychoanalytic approach (severe mental retardation, for instance, or schizophrenia), but a psychoanalytic diagnosis is always a useful part of an overall treatment plan.
 For the psychoanalyst, diagnosis involves an investigation into how patients acquire their symptoms and what their symptoms mean.
 A new manual, The Psychodynamic Diagnostic Manual, offers a diagnostic framework that describes both the deeper and surface levels of an individual's personality, emotional and social functioning, as well as symptom patterns.

 A psychoanalyst's diagnostic evaluation includes an understanding of the confluence of psychological issues from both the past (childhood environment, for instance) and the present (sources of stress such as family, employment, relationships).